The Chief Compliance Officer

 Business teams may perceive compliance as a hindrance to workflow efficiency, especially in industries where speed and agility are key competitive advantages.
 Sales teams may resist compliance policies if they feel it limits their ability to close deals or negotiate partnerships.

-IT departments may see compliance security controls as restrictive, limiting their ability to implement cutting-edge innovations or new digital services.
+IT departments may see compliance as restrictive, limiting their ability to implement cutting-edge innovations or new digital services.

 Employees may not fully understand why compliance measures are necessary.
 They often worry that new compliance policies will lead to higher levels of monitoring, audits, and disciplinary actions.